WidgetKing/cpextra/docs/features/events-list.md

 The audioended event only works for audio added to slide objects.
 It is currently not able to detect when slide audio finshes or when audio triggered by an action finishes.
 :::

+## loaded
+Triggered when a Web Object has finished loading.

+## error
+Triggered when a Web Object fails to load.